kowabunga/ga-project1-concentration-game/README.md

 # Concentration - The Game of Chance

 Do you remember?
 What was under that card.
 Was it the hat... no wait the dragon.
-Aw man that wasn't right.
+Aw man that wasn't right - and my score went down!

 ## Technologies Used